ldbc/ldbc_snb_datagen_spark/tools/emr/README.md

 SCALE_FACTOR=10
 ./tools/emr/submit_datagen_job.py --bucket ${BUCKET_NAME} ${JOB_NAME} ${SCALE_FACTOR} -- --format csv --mode raw
 ```

+Note: scale factors below 1 are not supported.

+### Using a different EMR version

 We use EMR 5.13.0 by default.
 You can try out `emr-6.3.0` by specifying it with the `--emr-version` option.
 Make sure you uploaded the right JAR first!